 You can download your visualization as a PDF if your organization has a Custom or Enterprise account at Datawrapper.

-Note that PDF is a vector-based image format, not a raster-based one: An chart saved as PDF can be zoomed in and scaled up indefinitely without becoming pixelated.
-That said, PDFs can't be inserted well in Word documents or content management systems (CMS).
+Note that PDF is a vector-based image format, not a raster-based one: A chart saved as PDF can be zoomed in and scaled up indefinitely without becoming pixelated.
+That said, PDFs can't be inserted well in content management systems (CMS).
 If this is your use case, export your chart as a PNG instead.
 You can learn how to do so here.